 Comparison reports are frequently used to justify the particular SEO strategy you want to use for a client’s website.

-A benchmark report is a comparison of terms rankings for a single URL between two dates.
+A benchmark report compares terms rankings for a single URL between two dates.

 They’re handy when you want to show a client how a particular page has improved over time.

-Frequency Interval — How Often Should Reports Be Sent to SEO Clients?
+Frequency — How Often Should Reports Be Sent to SEO Clients?

 Now that we know what to send — let’s talk about when to send.

 You should generally send reports to clients at either weekly or monthly intervals, with some seasonal reports thrown in for good measure.

-In rare cases, daily reports may be helpful, especially for very large clients.
+In rare cases, daily reports may be helpful, especially for more needy clients.

-But for most clients, daily reports will be overwhelming and unhelpful, so we will focus exclusively on weekly and monthly SEO reports for clients.
+But for most clients, daily reports will be overwhelming and unhelpful, so we’ll focus on weekly, monthly, and seasonal reports.

 After all, SEO growth is about the bigger picture and trends.

-Sending an overview report on a weekly basis is never a bad idea.
+Sending an overview report every week is never a bad idea.

 Even if very little changes, your client will enjoy hearing from you.
 Seeing the fruits of your service will be like a hit of dopamine to keep them satisfied.